pkro/Java-Masterclass/readme.md

   - not all variables that are necessary for validation of another value might have been initialized

 ### Inheritance
+- a class can have only one superclass (but can implement multiple interfaces, see section 9 below)
 - all classes inherit from `Object`
 - `public class XXX extends YYY {[...]}`
 - constructor call with super